eskilDigernes/anode/README.md

 .\.venv\Scripts\Activate.ps1

-3. Install Dependencies
-With the virtual environment active, install required dependencies:

 Your .venv folder is already excluded in your .gitignore.
 After these steps, you can run your script with:

 3. pip install open3d matplotlib numpy

 4. & .\.venv\Scripts\python.exe plot_temperature.py